ojplg/legup/README.md

   or at least break hrorm to a stand-alone project
 * Need a way to chain handlers, perhaps changing the handler interface to something more useful
 * Framework for form error checking (though there are few forms with much interaction) and error reporting
-* Add more logging, particular for bill searching
+* Add more logging, particularly for bill searching
-* Add a way to do name overrides in configuration or maybe DB

 Features/bugs to work on